BrendanMarkland/Mixed-Messages/README.md

-# Project to Generate Random Interactive Sentence For Any User Input.
+# CodeCademy Mixed Messages Project Info

-## Chosen to Develop a Funny Horoscope.
+## Developping a

 ---

+*Using JavaScript to develop a random horoscope.

+---

+#### To run the code

+`cd .../folder-contains-script
+node script.js`